exosphere-project/exosphere/README.md

 We use GitLab to track issues and contributions.
 To request a new feature or report a bug, [create a new issue](https://gitlab.com/exosphere/exosphere/-/issues/new) on our GitLab project.

 We discuss project progress and priorities on a **weekly video call** Mondays at 16:00 UTC.
 The whole community is invited!
 Join at <https://meet.jit.si/exosphere>, or dial in at +1.512.647.1431, PIN: 3037 7824 88#.
+Find the agenda and notes from previous meetings [here](https://c-mart.sandcats.io/shared/wfRsWBVmJZ3maUn7HMFqNj_MR_Bzy1vob9CzWu1n7QI).

 ## Documentation